pbella/OMeta-Cuis/README.md

 - More test cases and examples are need.

 # Syntax highlighting WIP notes
+If you have Cuis 4.2 2383 or newer, the installing the OMeta2Extensions package will automatically enable syntax highlighting.
+For older versions, the following still applies:

 - Install OMeta with optional packages as described above
 - Install 2359-CuisCore-PhilBellalouna-2015Jun09-23h06m-pb.1.cs.st
 - Open a workspace and execute (when prompted, declare global): DefaultStyler:= SHTextStylerST80.